 The world’s most renowned horse diving event took place at Atlantic City’s Steel Pier.
 Huge crowds were often drawn to the area to see the “diving girls” perform the dangerous act.

-Public outrage led to the end of this sport due to the perceived cruelty and risks it posed to the horses.
+Public outrage led to the end of this “sport” due to the perceived cruelty and risks it posed to the horses.

-The history of the sport
+The history of horse diving

 The dentist-turned-showman, Dr. William Frank Carver, is credited with inventing the possibly deadly stunt.
 Its emergence was supposedly purely accidental and was devised in 1881, when Carver was riding his horse across the Platte River in Nebraska and the bridge collapsed.
 This sent them both plunging into the river below.